Democrats' support of independent council candidate at issue

 “Parties that try to enforce that might suffer the consequences of a small town,” he said.
 “It’s often done to their own detriment.”

 Walt Heinecke, a UVa professor and local activist, said some Democrats tried to undermine Walker’s campaign and could be doing it with Brown.
-Heinecke said he supports members of the Democratic ticket and wants to see Signer and Hill endorse it.
+Heinecke said he supports members of the Democratic ticket and wants to see Signer and Hill back their party’s candidates.

 Heinecke said Democrats who have made commitments through the party should honor them.